Valuation of intellectual property rights

 Effective from 1 June 2020

-This 2nd edition guidance note discusses the valuation of intellectual property (IP), a subset of intangible assets.
+This professional standard discusses the valuation of intellectual property (IP), a subset of intangible assets.
 Its purpose is to expand on the International Valuation Standards (IVS) and RICS Valuation – Global Standards (Red Book Global Standards) in order to clarify the legal, functional and economic characteristics of IP that should be considered and reported on in an IP valuation.

 IP can be categorised as registered or unregistered, and includes:

-This guidance note describes how the legal, functional and economic characteristics of IP influence the definition of the IP that is the subject of the valuation (subject asset), the extent of investigation, the choice of valuation methodology and the valuation analysis.
+This professional standard describes how the legal, functional and economic characteristics of IP influence the definition of the IP that is the subject of the valuation (subject asset), the extent of investigation, the choice of valuation methodology and the valuation analysis.